spacetelescope/webbpsf/docs/jwst.rst

 In an effort to capture the contribution of these field-dependent aberrations a polynomial model of the field dependent aberrations was derived, based on the as-built OTE optical model Revision H, which includes measured surface errors of the optical elements.
-This optical model was used in the CodeV lens design and anaylsis software package to generate OPD maps capturing the variation of the OTE's aberrations across the fields of each of the science instruments.
+This optical model was used in the CodeV lens design and analysis software package to generate OPD maps capturing the variation of the OTE's aberrations across the fields of each of the science instruments.
 Each of these OPD maps were fit to a set of Zernike polynomials so that the wavefront was represented by a small number of coefficients, varying at each field point.
 These variations are captured by fitting